 How I Tested

 I tested the installation process on Mac, noting any difficulties or issues that users might encounter.
 Usability testing was carried out by replacing personal units with test interfaces for daily tasks, evaluating the placement of controls, jacks, indicator lights, and overall ease of use.
+Special attention was paid to the accessibility and layout of controls, such as the first input, to ensure intuitive operation during recording sessions.
 Finally, I measured round-trip latency using MIDI keyboards and electronic drum kits to ensure that each interface performed well under real-world conditions.

 These comprehensive tests allowed me to identify the best audio interfaces for Mac, ensuring that the recommendations are based on solid performance and user experience 👌.